 Some examples of how to cope with PMS anxiety include:

-- Mindfulness – Because PMS anxiety often feels natural, many of those living with anxiety are unaware when they're affected by it until after they've already suffered through the anxiety symptoms.
+- Mindfulness Because PMS anxiety often feels natural, many of those living with anxiety are unaware when they're affected by it until after they've already suffered through the anxiety symptoms.
 Mindfulness is the practice of stopping and noticing each anxiety symptom before it consumes you, and then doing your best to calm yourself down from them.
 For example, if you find yourself frightened or irritable, you stop, question the feeling, and try to relax your body.
+Additionally remaining mindful in each thing you are doing can prevent your mind from wandering to anxiety-producing thoughts.

-- Journal Coping – There are several coping strategies that involve journaling (like writing in a diary).
-One involves simply letting out all of your emotions on paper, since bottling them up can be harmful for your ability to fight anxiety.
+- Journal Coping There are several coping strategies that involve journaling (like writing in a diary).
+One involves simply letting out all of your emotions on paper, since bottling them up reduce your ability to combat anxiety.
 Another involves writing out positive things throughout the month, and then when you start to feel anxious or negative, looking back on all of those positives to remind yourself that your emotions are not based on your recent past.

-- Therapies – Several therapies have been created to improve coping in women with anxiety.
+- Therapies Several therapies have been created to improve coping in women with anxiety.
 General counseling can be very helpful and supportive, because it gives you an opportunity to share your thoughts all month while scheduling an appointment that should give you a chance to get help for your anxiety.
+In particular cognitive behavioral therapy, commonly known as CBT, can help teach you to change unhelpful thinking patterns and dialectical behavior therapy, commonly known as DBT, can help teach distress tolerance.

 Any and all anxiety treatments may also reduce your stress and improve overall wellness.
 If you control the way anxiety and stress affect you when you don't have PMS symptoms, then you should experience fewer anxiety symptoms during before your period.